Open Bible Data Home About News OET Key

 עַזָּ֤ה כַמָּ֨וֶת֙ אַהֲבָ֔ה קָשָׁ֥ה כִשְׁא֖וֹל קִנְאָ֑ה

-The phrase strong like death is love and the phrase unyielding like Sheol is zeal are both similes for the power of romantic love.
-The point of comparison between romantic love and death is that they are both very strong and overcome a person in a powerful and irresistible way.
-The point of comparison between Sheol and the zeal of romantic love is that they are both unyielding.
-If it would be helpful in your language, you could use an equivalent comparison from your culture.
+The phrases strong like death is love and unyielding like Sheol is zeal are comparisons because romantic love and death are both very strong and overcome a person in a powerful and irresistible way, while Sheol and the zeal of romantic love are both unyielding.
+If it would be helpful in your language, you could state that explicitly.

 Note 6 topic: figures-of-speech / abstractnouns